ejaz-karim/reword-manager/README.md

 	Wise Old Man,Example
 	Vannaka,Example1

 Entering data in the lists must be in the CSV format ***x,y*** and is case-sensitive.
-You must use a new line for new entries.
+You **MUST** use a new line for new entries.

 ## Exceptions

+Known bug: Rewording player or clan names may not work if the name contains a space.

 Avoid using special characters to remap in the Chat list.